Brothel: Europe

 In most European countries, brothels were made illegal after World War II.
 France outlawed brothels in 1946, after a campaign by Marthe Richard.
 The backlash against them was in part due to their wartime collaboration with the Germans during the occupation of France.
 Twenty-two Paris brothels had been commandeered by the Germans for their exclusive use; some had made a great deal of money by catering for German officers and soldiers.
-One brothel in the Monmartre District of the French capital was part of an escape network for POWs and downed airmen.
+One brothel in the Montmartre District of the French capital was part of an escape network for POWs and downed airmen.

 Italy made brothels illegal in 1959.
 The 2010s decade has seen the introduction of sex dolls and sexbots on the premises of some brothels.

 East Asia

-Brothels have been used formally in China for prostitution and entertainment since ancient China in its feudal period.
-For much of China's ancient and imperial history, brothels were owned by wealthy merchants, typically stereotyped as "madams", and engaged in business in urban areas such as the capital city.
-Prostitutes, or "courtesans" as they were known, were well-dressed and groomed to the proper table and drinking manners(禮).
-A Chinese prostitute may have been artistic and skilled at practices such as dancing, playing musical instruments, singing, and conversing in verse.
-Prostitution was not outlawed in ancient and imperial China (although prostitutes were not considered fit for marriage to men of respectable social ranking) and instead, prostitutes hosted in street brothels were popularly placed in the same social class as females artisans and regarded as elegant, albeit tainted, beings, most notably courtesans who used similar means to entertain members of nobility.
-Both young women and men worked as prostitutes in these elaborate brothel settings, though historical records and works of literature have widely romanticized the free-flowing, artistic nature of female prostitutes.

-The practice of hosting prostitutes in these elaborate brothels spread to surrounding regions of Chinese cultural influence, notably in Japan after the sixth century AD, where prostitutes and courtesans evolved to develop the Oiran and Geisha entertainment professions.
-Again, the geisha of Japan emphasized good table manners, artistic skills, elegant styling, and sophisticated, tactical conversational skills.
-The practice also spread to Korea, where prostitutes evolved into the Korean kisaeng.